 The Human Resources, Equity & Inclusion Manager is a staff position within the Affiliate’s Executive Department.
 The position reports to the Deputy Director for Operations.
-The position is focused on evaluating, implementing and coordinating all Human Resources activities, programs and processes for the organization and will play a major role in devising and refining policies, furthering our commitment to Equity, Diversity, Inclusion and Belonging (EDIB), staff training, and safety.
+The position is focused on evaluating, implementing and coordinating all Human Resources activities, programs and processes for the organization and will play a major role in devising and refining policies, furthering our commitment to equity and inclusion, staff training, and safety.
 The ideal candidate will have a breadth of knowledge in human resources, equity and inclusion.
-This position requires a strong multitasker with the proven ability to implement best practices and policies.
+This position requires a strong multi-tasker with the proven ability to implement best practices and policies.

 The candidate will be highly organized, with meticulous attention to detail.
 They are a thoughtful team player who values and respects differences of race, ethnicity, age, gender, sexual orientation, gender identity, religion, ability, and socio-economic circumstance, and they actively work to foster an equitable and inclusive experience for everyone in their work.

 - Develops and maintains a human resources system that meets top management information needs.

 - Develops HR procedures and processes that support the ACLU of Florida’s work.

 - Develops procedures, processes, and programs that support internal equity and inclusion work.

 - Develops and implements programming that creates a culture of belonging at the affiliate.

 - Administers performance review program to ensure effectiveness, compliance, and equity within the organization.

 - Meet and grow the organizational and Human Resources equity goals.